 A pastor should be without prejudice.
-He shouldn't play favorites, but be fair in his approach to people.

-Do not lay hands on anyone hastily..."
-All church leaders should be proven before they're promoted.
+He shouldn't play favorites, but be fair in his approach to folks.
+And here's how to avoid bias, ^{5:22} "Do not lay hands on anyone hastily..."
+Leaders should be proven before promoted.

-"Nor share in other people's sins; keep yourself pure."
+5:22 "Nor share in other people's sins; keep yourself pure."
 This is a strategic principle.
 All leaders are called on to roll up their shirtsleeves.
 Often church work gets messy.
 You end up dealing with people's problems.

-But don't get drug down by the folks you try to help.
+But don't get drug down by the people you're trying to help.

-Some days I come home and wonder, "Is there anybody living a godly life?"
+Some days I come home and wonder, "Is there anybody still living a godly life?"
 The answer of course is "yes."
 But even if it were "no" - I need to be.
 Don't let another brother's failure become your excuse to sin.

-"No longer drink only water, but use a little wine for your stomach's sake and your frequent infirmities."
+^{5:23} "No longer drink only water, but use a little wine for your stomach's sake and your frequent infirmities."

 This was before the days of Rolaids and Pepcid.
 There were no Tums for Tim!
-And the ole boy had a queasy stomach - a digestive track disorder - so Paul prescribes him a little wine for medicinal purposes.
+And the ole boy had a queasy stomach - a digestive tract disorder - so Paul prescribes him a little wine for medicinal purposes.

-And notice, the fact Paul has to tell him to drink a glass of wine is evidence it was off-limits to elders.
-Paul had to let him know his case was an exception.
+And notice, the fact Paul has to tell him to drink a glass of wine is evidence to me that it was off-limits to elders.
+Paul had to tell him his case was an exception.

-"Some men's sins are clearly evident, preceding them to judgment, but those of some men follow later.
-Likewise, the good works of some are clearly evident, and those that are otherwise cannot be hidden."
+^{5:24} "Some men's sins are clearly evident, preceding them to judgment, but those of some men follow later. ^{5:25} Likewise, the good works of some are clearly evident, and those that are otherwise cannot be hidden."

-What an important lesson for leaders.
+What an important lesson for spiritual leaders.
 Some sins are obvious.
 The burn is immediate and apparent.
-Other sin has time-released consequences.
+While other sins have time-released consequences.
 You don't feel the sting until years or months later.